SwiftEnProfundidad/essential-feed-case-Auth/README.md

 | Error and new link if link invalid           | No            |    ❌     |
 | Logging of attempts/changes for metrics      | No            |    ❌     |
 | Email notification after change              | No            |    ❌     |

-> Only items with real automated tests will be marked as completed.
-The rest must be implemented and tested before being marked as done.

 ---